 But beyond just the physical and mental, meditation can have a ripple effect through other areas of your life, like your sleep and your relationships.

-No matter where you are on your meditation journey, this list of interesting facts about meditation will give you the inspiration you need to keep moving!
+No matter where you are on your meditation journey, this list of mind-blowing facts about meditation will give you the inspiration you need to keep moving!

 - Meditation can make you happier.
+Of all the facts on meditation, this might be one of the most important.
 Studies have shown that meditation can help to rewire the brain for increased happiness over time.
 In a way, meditation helps to remove the obstacles to being happy by reducing your mental suffering.
 With meditation, it becomes easier to appreciate the present moment with gratitude.

 - About 275 million people in the world meditate.
 India, the United States, and China have the highest number of meditators in the world.